austinmama/vsrx/os-reload.md

 The process usually requires 1 hour 40 minutes to complete.
 Standalone Gateways will be out of service during this period.
 For Juniper High Availability (HA) Gateways, when you reload the OS on one of your servers, the vSRX will failover to another server in the cluster, and continue to process data traffic.
 Once the reload is complete, the server will rejoin the cluster.

-There are two requirements in order for an OS reload to succeed on an HA vSRX device:
+For successful reload or rebuild cluster on an HA vSRX:

-* vSRX Gateway password must match password on file(IMS Database).
-Customer must match password shown in portal for vSRX.
+* The root password for the provisioned vSRX Gateway must match the root password defined on the vSRX portal.
+The password defined in the portal was defined when the Gateway was first provisioned and may not match the current Gateway password if the password was changed after the initial provisioning.
+SSH to the vSRX Gateway and change the root password to match then attempt the OS Reload or Rebuild Cluster operation.

   <img src="images/gw-vsrx-password.png" alt="drawing" style="width: 700px;"/>